rayandus/bid-portal-demo/README.md

 1. Manually launch the app in your browser

-## Changing Currency
+## Other Configurations

-As of this version, currency is fixed to USD.
-If you want to change it.
-Do the following:
+You can override the following:

 1. Create a `.env` in the root directory

-1. Add these variables
+1. Change currency

   ```bash
   VITE_LANGUAGE=en